 Charleston is a tiny, Southern, coastal town with a brimming culinary scene, so it’s easy to try to attack in one day — but there are so many choices.
-Starting the day with a classic, waterside breakfast to ending the day with rum cocktails that once washed over the Holy City, here’s how to restaurant and bar hop to get the most out of your 24 hours.
+Starting the day with a classic, waterside breakfast to ending the day with cool cocktails in one of the hottest new bars, here’s how to restaurant and bar hop to get the most out of your 24 hours.

 8 a.m. — Marina Variety Store